 The course will give the practical and critical skills to become a future product designer.
 It means to be aware of the ethical responsibility that comes with the profession.
 In addition, it will give an understanding about decision making in terms of materials for specific use and context and their environmental and social impact.

 Moreover, product life cycles will be analyzed in order to define whether a product is sustainable or not.
 In these terms, the course will give the tools to analyze the production processes connected to an object, being able to redesign it into a more sustainable way.
-Finally, being able to communicate the project in a structured way and being self-critical is another skill that will be provided.
+It will focus on experimenting with materials and processes, being able to document and communicate them in a structured way.

-The 50% of the course consists of a structured introduction into Design & Materials (including practical exercises).
-The other 50% teach Design & Materials in the context of the individual projects of student teams (for the 1st year students related to the annual topic "food").
-This teaching helps to develop and prototype the diverse student projects, integrating the competences about Design & Materials ("Learning by doing").
+The course will start with hands-on exercises in order to experiment with materials and processes, both traditional and digital ones.
+They'll be documented along the way and will lead to a final object.
+This part represents the 50% of the course.
+The other 50% of Design & Production course is integrated in the semester project of the students (related to the annual topic of food).
+This teaching helps to develop and prototype the diverse student projects, integrating the competences about Design & Production ("Learning by doing").